DavidFarrell/paidia.fun/__hugo_site/content/homepage/print-at-home.md

 header_menu: true
 ---

-If you would like to print and play the game at home you can!
+If you would like to print and play the game at home, you can!

-You'll need to find some cubes and dice and some stickers to customise the dice.
+You'll need to find some cubes and die and some stickers to customise one dice.

-You can download pdfs of all of the game materials [here](https://drive.google.com/drive/folders/1-e6cflQpfSyT44m1Fbci9uKY3zCGWKIz?usp=sharing).
+You can download PDFs of all of the game materials [here](https://drive.google.com/drive/folders/1-e6cflQpfSyT44m1Fbci9uKY3zCGWKIz?usp=sharing).